akshayjin/chikungunya_simulation/README.md

 Link to our AAMAS publication: http://www.aamas2017.org/proceedings/pdfs/p426.pdf

 {Akshay Jindal and Shrisha Rao.
 2017.
 Agent-Based Modeling and Simulation of Mosquito-Borne Disease Transmission.
 In Proceedings of the 16th Conference on Autonomous Agents and MultiAgent Systems (AAMAS '17).
 International Foundation for Autonomous Agents and Multiagent Systems, Richland, SC, 426-435.}

+Installation:
+1) Download and Install Gama Platform (https://gama-platform.github.io/download)
+2) Clone this repo and import in the Game workspace
+3) Run the model in GAMAProject/models/SI_city1.gaml
+4) Tune the parameters as required.
+(Note: Model here is not tuned to the values in the paper)